-Mesr Desert is one of the most picturesque deserts of Iran located 420 kilometers away from the city of Isfahan, and 55 kilometers away from Khur region, and of the most popular desert destinations among travelers and desert lovers.
-This amazing desert is surrounded by mountains from west, southwest, and southeast which are parts of the Central Mountain Range of Iran.
+Mesr Desert is one of the most picturesque deserts of Iran located 420 kilometers away from the city of Isfahan, and 55 kilometers away from the Khur region, and of the most popular desert destinations among travelers and desert lovers.
+This amazing desert is surrounded by mountains from the west, southwest, and southeast which are parts of the Central Mountain Range of Iran.
 If you are going to visit the Mesr Desert from Tehran, it would be a 9-10 hour trip (642 kilometers)

 Mesr Desert - Iran

 Things to do in Mesr Desert

 Visiting the magnificent Mesr Desert is a wonderful experience in Iran per se, however, there are different activities that you can enjoy while you are here:

 As a result of low humidity and lack of light pollution, the Mesr Desert is a perfect place for stargazing and astrology, especially during the nights when the moon rises very late at night.
 Apart from stargazing and enjoying the million-star night sky, the view of the sky during sunlight and sunset is also a memorable experience in the Mesr Desert.